"April 11, 2013 -- A new oral diabetes drug is expected to arrive on pharmacy shelves in the U.S. this week.

 Lactic acidosis is more likely to occur in patients who have certain medical conditions, including kidney or liver disease, recent surgery, a serious infection, conditions that may cause a low level of oxygen in the blood or poor circulation (such as congestive heart failure, recent heart attack, recent stroke), heavy alcohol use, a severe loss of body fluids (dehydration), or X-ray or scanning procedures that require an injectable iodinated contrast drug.
 Tell your doctor immediately if any of these conditions occur or if you notice a big change in your overall health.
 You may need to stop taking this medication temporarily.
 The elderly are also at higher risk, especially those older than 80 years who have not had kidney tests.
 (See also Side Effects and Precautions sections.)

 USES: Metformin is used with a proper diet and exercise program and possibly with other medications to control high blood sugar.
-It is used in patients with type 2 diabetes (non-insulin-dependent diabetes).
+It is used in patients with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
 Metformin works by helping to restore your body's proper response to the insulin you naturally produce.
 It also decreases the amount of sugar that your liver makes and that your stomach/intestines absorb.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.